 I have found that the following five colors are all you need for most skin tones: french ultramarine, titanium white, alizarin crimson, yellow ochre, and burnt umber.
 You can order these colors individually from Blick, or find them at your local art supply store.

 I also like to use linseed oil to increase the flow of the paint.
 Pour a small amount into a plastic container and keep it close to your palette.
-I will dip a just a corner of my brush in it to help with mixing colors.
+I will dip just a corner of my brush in it to help with mixing colors.
 Try not to use too much or your paint will get transparent.

 4. Start by painting the eyes